ruhamasahle/ruhamasahle/README.md

 My name is Ruhama and I recently graduated from Syracuse with a B.S. in Information Management and Technology.
 I am a Frontend Web Developer invested in all granular aspects of website building.
 I am a storyteller that deeply cares about the user experience of a digital platform.
 A website is a company's first impression, so let's make a good one!

-Current Location
+Current Location: 👩‍💼

 I'm currently working at Civilience as a React Frontend Developer.

-Latest Project
+Latest Project:

 Is it a bird, is it a plane.....nope!
-Just a pen.
+Just a pen. 🖋️
 I just completed building the project which is really a script to automate my discovery of new Amharic words to aid my learning.
 I took the opportunity to practice some Three.js by ading some UI. https://poem-mechanic.vercel.app/